flamingalien1/digital-signageupdated/README.md

 ```
 and specify the URI to your database.

+3. **Windows only:** run `start.bat` to install dependencies, generate `.env` and start the dev server.

-4. Install dependencies and run the program
+4. Install dependencies and run the program manually

 ```bash
 npm install